scalar-labs/scalar-kubernetes/docs/PrepareBastionTool.md

-# Install kubectl and helm on the bastion
+# Prepare Bastion Tool - Install Kubernetes CLI and Helm

-The goal is to install kubectl, helm dependency on the bastion.
+The goal is to install Kubernetes CLI, Helm dependency on the bastion.

 ## Prepare ansible configuration